leo-the-manic/pixeledit/README.md

 Current features (subject to change):

 * you can put pixels on a white background
-* dragging the left mouse button across the canvas creates a stream of disconnected pixels
+* dragging the left mouse button across the canvas creates a stream/line of pixels
 * the background is 300x275 px
 * you can save that creation to a file called "image.png"